 How to apply

-- Ngarara Willim will contact you about your application.
+Once you have applied, a Ngarara Willim team member will contact you about your application.

-Am I eligible for the Indigenous Access Program?
+To be eligible for the Indigenous Access Program, you must:

 - discuss your educational aspirations and expectations you have about study